 The word "umami" has hit the mainstream, and it is a buzzword that diners want to experience.
 There are restaurants that play up their savory offerings to attract those interested in flexing their umami-taste-muscle.
-You, too, can try this umami taste for yourself at home with a couple recipes like garlic maple portobello burgers and jamon serrano bruschetta.
+You, too, can try this umami taste for yourself at home with a couple of recipes such as garlic maple portobello burgers and jamon serrano bruschetta.